Sandwhich253989/creating-a-txt-file-and-writing-to-it-based-on-input-from-user/README.md

-# creating-a-txt-file-and-writing-to-it-based-on-input-from-user
+ # this is one of my first big program. hope u like it  :P
-hi this is one of my first big program. hope u like it  :P
+ -hello!
+I am also a beginner and I'm learning the basics of open sourcing.